Kaedrin/warhammer-mod-manager/README.md

 - [ ] Number of Mods activated listed
 - [ ] Rework Data files and AppIds to XML files enabling the Mod Manager to support other Total War games
 - [ ] Thumbnail mode where each row is larger but shows an inline thumbnail for the Mod (probably a dozen rows at once)
-- [ ] Importing a profile with a mod you don't have subscribed will pop an error message detailing which mods are missing (pack file names for now, steam URLs in the future)
-- [ ] Install Rome 2 and generate a data XML file (since I own the game)
 - [ ] Ctrl/shift (keys TBD) select to allow moving multiple mods at a time
 - [ ] Ability to categorize rows using the steam categories
 - [ ] Add preference to remember last UI setting